AhmedAfzal2089/campus_venture/README.md

 ## 🎯 Project Overview

-Campus Invest bridges the gap between student innovation and early-stage funding.
+Campus Venture bridges the gap between student innovation and early-stage funding.
 We connect verified university students, alumni, and faculty to fund promising startups and final-year projects (FYPs) with micro-investments starting from just **PKR 100**.

 ### Key Features